-0612 GRAPHIC DESIGN I CP
+0612 GRAPHIC DESIGN I

 This course will introduce students to the broad field of graphic arts.
 Through hands-on projects, students will learn about design fundamentals, color theory, typography, and the design process.
-Students will be introduced to a wide variety of technical concepts and detail related to graphic design computer applications, digital and traditional photography, and core process.
+Students will be introduced to a wide variety of technical concepts and detail related to graphic design, computer applications, digital and traditional photography, and career opportunities.
+Students will learn the basics of the Adobe Creative Suite to design and produce a variety of printed products and display graphics.
+This course also meets the Fine Arts requirement for graduation.